FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/06SummaryOfSessionMessages.md

 If any of these violations by a peer is detected, the session should be terminated.

 - Sending a session message that is inappropriate to the flow type, such as a Sequence message on an unsequenced flow.
 See table above.

--   *Sending an application message on a session that is not in established state.*
+- Sending an application message on a session that is not in established state.

--   *Reusing the session ID of a session that was finalized.*
+- Reusing the session ID of a session that was finalized.
+(The server may have a practical limit of session history to enforce this rule.)
 - Sending a RetransmitRequest while a retransmission is in progress.

--   *Sending a RetransmitRequest with request range out of bounds.
-That is, it is a violation to request a retransmission of a message with a sequence number that has not been sent yet.*
+- Sending a RetransmitRequest with request range out of bounds.
+That is, it is a violation to request a retransmission of a message with a sequence number that has not been sent yet.

+It is a protocol violation to send an application message on a session after logical flow finalization or termination.
+Any such messages should be ignored.